WITopenCV/opencv-tests/README.md

 3. Run CMake: `cmake .`
 4. Run GNU Make: `make`

-Run directions
+Run directions (GNU/Linux)
 -----------------------------------
 1. Navigate to the *bin/* directory: `cd bin/`
 2. Run one of the programs; read the source files to check for available command line arguments.
-Perhaps there will be a manual soon..?
+For example: `./DisplayImage ../DisplayImage/images/stone.jpg`